How to Add Digital Signatures to Files in Java Using Barcodes and QR Codes

 2. Configure QR Code Options

-Set up your QR code with whatever data you need to embed:
+Set up your QR code with the data you want to embed:

 import com.groupdocs.signature.options.sign.QrCodeSignOptions;